simonschoe/blogdown-website/content/home/projects.md

 weight = 3  # Order that this section will appear.

 title = "Portfolio"
-subtitle = "Here I am about to show some data science projects"
+subtitle = "Some selected data projects from my time as a graduate student"

 [content]
   # Page type to display.
 E.g. project.